adrianlafond/todos/README.md

 - fetch from dropbox
 - save to dropbox
 - save to localStorage as alternative to dropbox
-- UI component for task list (day's worth of task)
 - UI component for date
 - UI component to add new task
 - UI component scroll dates